FelipeAdeT/PythonforHumanities/.ipynb_checkpoints/README-checkpoint.md

 ## Course Objectives

 Most resources for teaching python are not geared towards humanities students, but to a broader public that often has a programming background.
-Thus, they spend considerable time on concepts that will not be central to humanistic research, delivering pay off at a considerable delay.
-Oftentimes, they teach the structures of the language without giving the tools to piece it together for a practical application.
+Thus, they spend considerable time on concepts that will not be central to humanistic research, delivering payoff at a considerable delay.
+Oftentimes, they teach the structures of the language without providing the tools to piece it together for a practical application.

 Objectives: